Yes. Many students mistakenly believe that they can only study psychology in the Bachelor of Psychology.

-Apart from your ATAR and the accreditation status of the degree, the main issue to consider in choosing which degree to enroll in is what other subjects you want to study in combination with psychology.
+Apart from your ATAR and the accreditation status of the degree, the main issue thing to consider in choosing which degree to enroll in is what other subjects you want to study in combination with psychology.

 If your interests are mainly in the humanities or social sciences, you probably want to enroll in one of the degrees offered by the Faculty of Arts and Social Sciences, such as the Bachelor of Arts.

 If your interests span both the humanities and the sciences, you may want to consider degrees like the Bachelor of Liberal Arts and Science.

 These various accredited degrees have different specific requirements of which you need to be aware – for example, all Bachelor of Science students need to study mathematics in their first year, and all science degrees (including that Bachelor of Psychology) are subject to the mathematics pre-requisite requirement for admission.

 It is important to obtain information from the relevant Faculty’s website or advisory staff to make sure that you know all of the requirements of your degree and how the psychology program would fit into the degree program you choose.

-From 2019, the university is introducing mathematics course prerequisites to a number of its degrees, which include the Bachelor of Psychology and the Bachelor of Science.
+From 2019, the University introduced mathematics course prerequisites to a number of its degrees, which include the Bachelor of Psychology and the Bachelor of Science.
 The subject of psychology however does not have any prerequisites.
 Additionally, other subjects that you study within your selected degree may have prerequisites or assumed knowledge.

 You are strongly advised to familiarise yourself with the guidelines and restrictions of the degree in which you wish to enrol.